 Fidelity bond costs are primarily determined by your policy limits.
 The amount of sensitive information handled by your company – plus how many employees can access it – also affect the cost.

-Small businesses pay a median premium of about $90 per month, or $1,055 per year, for a fidelity bond.
+Small businesses pay a median premium of $88 per month, or $1,055 per year, for a fidelity bond.
 Cost estimates are sourced from policies purchased by Insureon customers.

 Among Insureon customers, 21% of small businesses pay less than $600 per year for a fidelity bond, and 42% pay between $600 and $1,200 per year.

 Fidelity bond policy limits vary widely, ranging from as low as $5,000 to $10 million.
 Most Insureon customers (56%) choose fidelity bonds with a $1 million policy limit.

 Insureon’s analysis shows that policy limits have a direct impact on the amount small businesses pay for fidelity bonds.
 Higher limits cost more, but also provide better coverage.